PALS Pet Vaccination Clinic

 Please fill out this form to request an appointment at a vaccination clinic.

 Clinics are held in the afternoon from 1:45-3:45.
 Appointment times are confirmed only after a required deposit is received.
+Payments will not be refunded or moved to a future clinic date if the pet owner is unable to attend or forgets their appointment.
 We will respond to your request as soon as we have scheduled appointments for clients enrolled in the PALS support program.

 Questions?
 Please e-mail [email protected] for more information.